shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

 .. with this work.
 If not, see <https://creativecommons.org/licenses/by/4.0/>.

 .. _deriving_the_faraday_tensor_from_the_1865_maxwell_equations:
+.. _deriving the Faraday tensor from the 1865 Maxwell equations:
 .. _faraday tensor derivation:

 Deriving the Faraday Tensor from the 1865 Maxwell Equations